 Your priorities amidst the nationwide measures being taken to mitigate the coronavirus (COVID-19) are undoubtedly to protect the health of your people.
-Many are seeking ways to do this while, if possible, moving strategic initiatives forward.
-One way project owners can protect and focus on stakeholder needs as it relates to your projects is through digital and virtual engagement.
+Many are seeking ways to do this while moving strategic initiatives forward.
+One way you can simultaneously protect and focus on stakeholder needs is through digital and virtual engagement.

-Here are seven ways you can engage stakeholders and advance your projects while protecting your community.
+Here are seven ways you can engage stakeholders and advance your projects while also protecting and prioritizing the safety of your community.

 With better video capabilities than airplanes, drones provide an unlimited means of capturing data on a project site.
 You can also use drone footage to conduct virtual project site walkthroughs as part of pre-proposal, project kick-off or stakeholder meetings.
 Drones can capture millions of data points while in the air, transferring this data to 3D models and other visualizations for preliminary design work and stakeholder engagement.